DanielMoscoso/100day_challenge/Readme.txt

 		 turtle either at the beginning, or at the safe zone all the way at the end.
 		 It can cover a random distance between 5 and 10 pixels at a time.
 The function for creating multiple cars is also codded, but not implemented yet.
+		-The 'Y' coordinates for the car object were wrong before.
+The cars can have different colors when they are instantiated.
 ===============================================================================